-Various Levels of Genre in Music
+Various Levels of Genres in Music

-Telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band (the description of "punk" is more useful in telling someone what an artist sounds like).
+Telling someone that a band is a rock band is not as helpful in describing the sound as saying the band is a punk band.
+The description of punk is more useful in telling someone what an artist sounds like.

 Why Their Use Is Important

 - For Descriptive Purposes: The ability to be as descriptive as possible about someone's music is a great tool for a number of different musical careers.
-Whether you're a manager trying to convince someone to listen to your artists' music, a PR person trying to sell a magazine on a review, a radio plugger trying to land some plays for an artists or a booking agent trying to get a band a show, being able to give some musical points of reference in the form of a genre description is critical.
+Whether you're a manager trying to convince someone to listen to your artists' music, a PR person trying to sell a magazine on a review, a radio plugger trying to land some plays for an artist or a booking agent trying to get a band a show, being able to give some musical points of reference in the form of a genre description is critical.